mekomsolutions/shared-github-workflow/docs/maven-check-deps-build-publish.md

 # Check for Dependency Changes Workflow

 This workflow is named `Check for dependency changes`.
 It is designed to check for changes in the dependencies of a Maven project and build the project if changes are detected.
-It also publishes the build using a shared GitHub workflow.
+It also publishes the build to Nexus using a shared GitHub workflow.
+Optionally, it can upload the artifacts to GitHub using the `upload-artifacts` action.

 ## Workflow Triggers